Odisha train crash: Driver error ruled out, possible sabotage being probed; minister says people behind 'criminal' act identified | Business

 A senior railway official who did not want to be identified said this kind of tinkering with the ''logic'' of the AI-based electronic interlocking system can only be ''intentional'' and ruled out any malfunction in the system.

-The minister also said that the Commissioner of Railway Safety has completed an investigation and the report is awaited.

-The senior railway official who did not want to be identified said, ''It could be a case of tampering or sabotage from within or from outside.
-We have not ruled anything out.''
-The crash involving Bengaluru-Howrah Superfast Express and Shalimar-Chennai Central Coromandel Express and a goods train occurred around 7 PM on Friday near the Bahanaga Bazar station in Balasore, about 250 km south of Kolkata and 170 km north of Bhubaneswar.
+''It could be a case of tampering or sabotage from within or from outside.
+We have not ruled anything out,'' the senior railway official said.

 At least 288 people were killed and around 1,175 injured in the accident.